voylento/learn-kubernetes/README.md

 ##### API Service

-Create an api service which will be responsible for handling requests from the front end and returning data from the db.
+Let's create an api service which will be responsible for handling requests from the front end and returning data from the db.
 Make the api service type "NodePort" to expose the api service to the outside world.

 Copy web-service.yaml to api-service.yaml and make the following edits: